 If your audit results in a larger tax burden, you may owe back taxes and penalties.
 The IRS will send you a statutory notice of deficiency to confirm how much you owe.

-Even if you can’t pay your new tax debt immediately, you won’t want to ignore this notice.
-If you fail to pay your debt, you may be subject to wage garnishment, federal tax liens, or other consequences.
+Even if you can’t pay your new back taxes immediately, you won’t want to ignore this notice.
+If you fail to pay your back taxes, you may be subject to wage garnishment, federal tax liens, or other consequences.
 To avoid these issues, respond to your notice in a timely manner to request an extension.

 Dealing with an IRS audit can be daunting, so it’s important to remember that you have rights as a taxpayer.
 You have:

-Whether you just learned that you’re being audited or you already have a substantial tax debt, we’re here to provide the resources and solutions you need.
-Contact Solvable to get the tax debt relief you need today.
+Whether you just learned that you’re being audited or you already have a substantial back taxes, we’re here to provide the resources and solutions you need.
+Contact Solvable to get the back tax assistance you need today.